Learn about SRD's water distribution network & contacts.

 Throughout the year, the Strathcona Regional District restricts water usage in order to ensure residents have enough water to meet their basic needs.
-Generally, the Strathcona Regional District maintains Stage 1 restrictions year round, and if required, increasing the restriction in the hotter summer months.
+Visit the sprinkling restrictions page for the most current information.

 Any change to water restrictions will be advertised in the local media, shared through the SRD Facebook page, and posted on this site.